Jessica-Lira/Database_Pokemon/README.md

 # Database_Pokemon
  Database made for college discipline, adapted from the Pokemon world.
+ In group, with Allanis, Leandro, Mariana and Marcos.